Berea-College-CSC-226/p01-main/README.md

 ---

-## Milestone 3: Virtual Check-in
+## Milestone 3: Virtual Check-In

-Indicates what percentage of the project you have left to complete, and how confident you are feeling.
+Indicate what percentage of the project you have left to complete and how confident you feel.

 ❗️**Completion Percentage**: 0 - 100%

 ❗️**Confidence**: Describe how confident you feel about completing this project, and why.
-Then, describe some strategies you can employ to increase the likelihood taht you'll be successful in completing this project before the deadline.
+Then, describe some strategies you can employ to increase the likelihood that you'll be successful in completing this project before the deadline.

 ---